pam-param-pam/I-Drive/README.md

 # How it works

-In essence, **I Drive** simply takes your upload files, and splits them to fit in Discord's (25MB) file size limit.
+In essence, **I Drive** simply takes your upload files, and splits them into chunks to fit in Discord's (10Mb) file size limit.
-It then stores metadata about the file like the file name, size, extension, parent folder, time of creations and lots more in a separate central database.
+They are then encrypted and uploaded to discord.
+After the upload is done, file's metadata is sent to backend and stored into a central database.
-This allows for a simple way to manage your files and download them back as one File.
+This allows for a simple way of viewing, managing, and downloading of your files

 # Technical Details